mtakemiya/BMIDesktop/README.txt

 This is an open source program made by ATR (www.atr.jp) in Kyoto, Japan.
 The goal is to time-align neurophysiological data.

+This is companion software for our database site BrainLiner, which specializes in neurophysiological data: http://www.brainliner.jp